matty-plumski/MattsResBazSite/content/post/sensitive.md

 #### Step 3: View Responses
 When you download your data, it will not include the values in the first four columns of your panel.
-However, it will include the ID so that you could, for example, identify participants who should take a second survey based on their responses to the first, or compensate participants for their effort, using the contact information in your original .csv.
+However, it will include the ID so that you could, for example, identify participants who should take a second survey based on their responses to the first, or compensate participants for their effort, using the contact information in your original `.csv`.

-To maintain confidentiality, take precautions if you download and store your survey responses and panel .csv; for example, you might password protect these files, password protect your computer, and/or obscure the file names so the relationship is not obvious to someone who might unexpectedly access your files.
+To maintain confidentiality, take precautions if you download and store your survey responses and panel `.csv`; for example, you might password protect these files, password protect your computer, and/or obscure the file names so the relationship is not obvious to someone who might unexpectedly access your files.

 # Anonymizing Responses in Qualtrics

 Qualtrics’ default setting is to store participants’ panel information (which is considered Personally Identifiable Information) and IP addresses in the data set with their survey responses.

-Instead, you must choose to anonymize responses.
-This default setting must be changed for each individual survey.
+Instead, you'll need to anonymize responses, and to do this the default setting must be changed for each individual survey.
 There is no way to create a global setting for your account.

 ### How To Anonymize Responses